Nadine is an actor, born and raised in Melbourne, Australia, and is currently based in New York City.

 More recent stage work in New York City includes Ismail Khalidi's new work DEAD ARE MY PEOPLE, produced by Noor Theatre Company as part of NYTW Next Door Series.
 Martyna Majok's QUEENS at Lincoln Center's LCTs, ULTIMATE BEAUTY BIBLE , and TODAY IS MY BIRTHDAY with Page73 (2016), Ayad Akhtar's THE WHO AND THE WHAT at Lincoln Center's LCT3 (2014), Red Bull Theatre’s THE SCHOOL FOR SCANDAL (2016), Nastaran Ahmadi’s EXILE, at the Cherry Lane (2013).
 In London, Nadine was Lady M in MACBETH at the Royal Academy of Dramatic Art.

-THE VOLUNTEERS.
-On TV she has appeared in HIGH MAINTENANCE, THE LOOMING TOWER, THE MYSTERIES OF LAURA, and will be seen in a reoccurring role on the new series HIGH FIDELITY on Hulu .
+On TV she has appeared in HIGH MAINTENANCE, THE LOOMING TOWER, THE MYSTERIES OF LAURA, and can be seen now in a reoccurring role on the series HIGH FIDELITY on Hulu .